Rihanna Embraced the Head-to-Toe Pink Trend in the Ultimate Way

 Leave it to Rihanna to do head-to-toe pink like no one else can.

-At the premiere of “Valerian and the City of a Thousand Planets” in Los Angeles, she wore a pale pink Giambattista Valli poof dress that luckily allowed her to show off her dramatic, perfectly matching Manolo Blahnik knee-high, lace-up sandals.
+At the premiere of “Valerian and the City of a Thousand Planets” in Los Angeles, she wore a pale pink Giambattista Valli poof dress that allowed her to show off her dramatic, perfectly matching Manolo Blahnik knee-high lace-up sandals.
 Plenty of stars have been doing various shades of head-to-toe pink lately, including Gigi Hadid and Zendaya.
 Even Kate Middleton opted for a pale pink Marchesa gown for a state dinner last week.

 She kept the rest of her look simple, carrying a matching pink clutch and opting for simple hair and makeup.
 This isn’t the first time Rihanna has worn lace-up sandals for a major event — at this year’s Met Gala, she wore red Dsquared2 lace-up sandals with her Comme des Garçons dress.

-Rihanna was definitely loving this look.
-She posted several photos on her Instagram with the captions, “#BUBBLE,” and one with the pink nail polish emoji.
+Rihanna was loving this look.
+She posted several photos on her Instagram with the captions, “#BUBBLE” and one with the pink nail polish emoji.

 Click through the gallery below to see more of Rihanna’s craziest shoe moments.